Syriacus is deputy news editor at The Citizen, a leading national daily English newspaper in Dar

 During his medical school training at Muhimbili University of Health and Allied Sciences in Dar es Salaam, he was Editor-in-Chief of the Dar es Salaam Medical Students’ Journal, which is affiliated with African Journals Online.

-He is passionate about raising the profile of health journalism in Tanzania and making complex, jargon-laden science accessible, understandable and engaging to the public.
+He is passionate about promoting better medical journalism in Tanzania and making complex, jargon-laden science accessible, understandable and engaging to the public.

 Registered Charity No. 1112985